 This is the final concept that we went with and implemented in the jig.
 This is a piece that goes over the originally designed fretboard and can slide around.
 This makes the fretboard able to move back and forth and lets users test for the optimal fret-finger distance.
 Upon testing the effectiveness of the slider, we then revisited attaching a fret to this design.
 We purchased frets and designed a grove in the slider piece to attach the fret.
 We designed it so the fret was placed at the max distance between two frets on an actual fretboard from the end of the slider.
-We based our measurements off of a detached fretboard in the lab, where the largest distance between two frets on the board was found to be approximated 1-1⁄2 inches.
+We based our measurements off of a detached fretboard in the lab, where the largest distance between two frets on the board was found to be approximated $1-\frac{1}{2}$ inches.
+Below is the final product for the fretboard slider with the fret attached.